Symphony

 Most requests needed input from legal, finance, InfoSec, and budget holders.
 But stakeholders were pulled in ad hoc via messaging groups and manual follow-ups.
 There was no consistent routing, no clear "next owner," and limited visibility into where a request was stuck — creating delays and rework.

 Supplier onboarding relied on manual collection of forms and details over email and in Word documents.
-Renewals were tracked in separate spreadsheets, with no reliable system to surface what was coming up and when action was needed, making auto-renewals a real risk.
+Renewals were tracked in separate spreadsheets with no reliable system to surface what was coming up, making auto-renewals a real risk.

 Solution